sumbad/template-literals-loader/README.md

 The `template-literals-loader` is a module for webpack to use [Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) as HTML template from a separate file.

+This plugin adds a wrapper to a template file and returns it as a function.

 ## Installation

 `npm install template-literals-loader -D`